 Time to degree

-Most diploma and associate nursing programs usually take approximately two years to complete, making nursing a popular occupation among military spouses.
+Most diploma and associate nursing programs usually take about two years to complete, making nursing a popular occupation among military spouses.
 The shorter education requirements typically allow a spouse to complete his or her studies before relocating, earning a highly respected and portable degree.

 - Staff nurses must have a diploma from an approved nursing program and typically work in hospitals or community health settings.

-- Assistant unit managers, head nurses or charge nurses typically require an associate degree in nursing or Bachelor of Science in Nursing, and typically work in hospitals or community health settings.
+- Assistant unit managers, head nurses or charge nurses typically require an associate degree in nursing or Bachelor of Science in nursing, and typically work in hospitals or community health settings.

-- Senior-level administrative nursing roles, including Director of Nursing and Chief Nursing Officer, typically require a master’s degree or doctorate in nursing or health services administration.
+- Senior-level administrative nursing roles, including director of nursing and chief nursing officer, typically require a master’s degree or doctorate in nursing or health services administration.

 Regardless of your specialty field, all states, the District of Columbia and U.S territories require registered nurses to pass the NCLEX – RN, the National Council Licensure Examination and obtain a nursing license.